JanskyContinuum/CepheidsPipeline/README.md

 ```bash
 python scripts/build_pl_relation.py
 ```
+(This analyzes the first 100 Cepheids from the OGLE-IV LMC catalog using I-band photometry.
+It automatically calculates their primary periods and intensity-mean magnitudes to construct the empirical relation.)

 ## Results & Interpretation
 The pipeline generates analytical plots and CSV datasets, automatically saved in the results/ directory.
 You can view sample outputs in the results/examples/ folder.